 Jamie Bell Cast as Duke Shelby in New Peaky Blinders Sequel Series for BBC and Netflix

-British actor Jamie Bell has been confirmed as the lead in a new Peaky Blinders sequel series, taking on the role of Duke Shelby β the eldest son of Tommy Shelby β in a production set in post-war Birmingham that will air on BBC One and stream globally on Netflix.
+British actor Jamie Bell has been confirmed as the lead in a new Peaky Blinders sequel series, taking on the role of Duke Shelby — the eldest son of Tommy Shelby — in a production set in post-war Birmingham that will air on BBC One and stream globally on Netflix.

 The announcement, made on 2 April, marks a major new chapter for one of British television's most celebrated franchises, with the sequel set a decade after the events of the recent film Peaky Blinders: The Immortal Man.
+The casting of Bell, who brings considerable dramatic weight to the role, has been widely welcomed by fans and industry observers alike.

 Background